 We're not all blessed to have access to a high-end gaming PC.
 Personally, my laptop's mostly notable for having survived two separate falls from a moving bike.
 Sure, we can play older titles, but what if we want something a little more modern to entertain us?

-For those of us who can't afford a sweet gaming set up or one of the ten or so NES Classics that Nintendo apparently made, here's a few titles to check out.
+For those of us who can't afford a sweet gaming set up or one of the ten or so NES Classics that Nintendo apparently made, here's a few #VideoGames with simple graphics to check out that are simply the best for the low-end and basic #PC.

 1. 'Stardew Valley'